nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 <br>

 ### Creating a group: `group /create`
-Creates a new group so that you do not have to enter all the particulars for the same individuals whenever creating a new session that is participated by the same group of individuals.
+Creates a new group so that you do not have to enter the particulars for the same individuals whenever creating a new session that is participated by the same group of individuals.

 > Format : `group /create /n [GROUP_NAME] /pl [NAME1 NAME2 ...]`